duncantl/RecursiveSource/README.md

 It would be nice to remove the messags from trace() and untrace().
-We could engineer this, but not now.
+We could engineer this, but not now as again, it is orthogonal to focus here.